Feature prioritization templates

 Let's look at an example prioritization framework.
 The Aha! scorecard is one of the most comprehensive available.
 Product managers can assign unique metrics and define an equation to score each initiative, idea, or feature.
-In this particular example, the equation adds sales, customer retention, and marketing opportunity while subtracting development effort.
+In this particular example, the equation adds up population, need, strategy, and confidence — while subtracting development effort.

 By using a consistent scorecard that is built into your roadmapping tool, you can make quick decisions about the overall importance and relative effort for each feature.

 If you are just getting started with prioritization, experiment with the seven templates below.
 These are based on the most common product prioritization frameworks — some are fairly simple and others are more complex.
 Remember that greater complexity does not mean the framework is any better or more advanced.
 What is more important is choosing a framework that your team values and will use consistently.